-- Budget can be used to cover salary.
-If applicable, salaries should be capped following NIH guidelines on salary limitations: https://grants.nih.gov/grants/guide/notice-files/NOT-OD-18-137.html
+- Yes, the budget can cover salary.
+If applicable, then salaries should be capped following NIH guidelines on salary limitations.

 Does budget have to include salary?

 - No, the budget does not need to cover salary.
-If salary is covered through other sources, please make note of this in your budget justification.
+If salary comes from other sources, then please note this in your budget justification.

 How long is the budget period?
 What is the earliest possible start date?